-Denise Hawkins leads the choir's 43rd season in her 21st season as choir director, and Sara-Lynn Hutchison returns as our excellent accompanist.
+Denise Hawkins lead the choir for its 43rd season in her 21st and final season as choir director, and Sara-Lynn Hutchison returns as our excellent accompanist.
 We had another fun and productive weekend retreat in January in Arnprior, and were fortunate to be lead in a workshop by renowned choral master Laurence Ewashko.
 We had two concerts, a Christmas concert, titled "Sing Noël!", and are currently preparing for our upcoming concert "Spring Awakening".
+We are grateful to Denise to the many years she dedicated to our choir, providing excellent guidance and developing our capabilities as an ensemble to be better than we had ever been before!
+Also, due to other commitments, Sara-Lynn decided to take a leave of absense for the 2018-2019 season.

 Denise Hawkins lead the choir in her 20th season as choir director, and Sara-Lynn Hutchison returned as our outstanding accompanist.
+For our christmas concert, we presented our major work, selections from Handel's Messiah, along with other seasonal music, including pieces in English, German and Latin.
 Our annual weekend retreat in January in Arnprior was enriched by the presence of Lee Carter, who led a very informative and entertaining choral workshop.
+Our March concert was "Canadiana", a selection of Canadian music to help celebrate Canada's 150th anniversary sesquicentennial, featuring guest vocalists "Form the Top".
+In May, we presented our spring concert with an Americas flair "Music from the Americas", with guest artists "Colores Andinos", a Latin-Andean group of South American musicians, presenting the major work "Miso Criolla" in Spanish.

 Denise Hawkins lead the choir in her 19th season as choir director, and Sara-Lynn Hutchison returned as our superb accompanist.
-Our two main concerts were "Songs of the Season" - our annual Christmas concert, and "Songs of Love and Laughter" - our spring concert of folk songs and excerpts of Gilbert and Sullivan's famous work "Pirates of Penzance".
+Our two main concerts were "Songs of the Season" - our annual Christmas concert with the major work being Pachelbel's Magnificat along with seasonal songs by Chilcott, Patriquin and John Rutter, and our spring concert was "Songs of Love and Laughter" including folk songs by Bevan, Chilcott and Somers, we also enjoyed performing excerpts of Gilbert and Sullivan's famous work "Pirates of Penzance".

 The Nepean Choir celebrated its 40th season this year with Denise Hawkins leading us in her 18th season as choir director, and Sara-Lynn Hutchison returning for a fifth season as our accomplished accompanist.
 In December 2014 we performed our annual Christmas concert at Woodroffe United Church, titled "Songs of Light and Joy' — Music for Christmas", featuring music by Morten Lauridsen "O nata lux", works by Bach, Tallis, and Rutter, and with musical guests "Lyra Angelica Harp Ensemble," who performed a piece with the choir as well as a few on their own.
 In January 2015 we had a successful, productive and relaxing workshop weekend in Arnprior at the Galilee Centre.
 The weekend featured a Sunday morning workshop with Laurence Ewashko who provided instruction in choral singing.
 In March, we held our first-ever afternoon mini concert at St Thomas the Apostle Anglican Church, titled "Songs of Prayer and Praise" and featuring Haydn's Te Deum in C, as well as music by Bach, Mendelssohn and Fauré.
 After the concert we held a Silent Auction and Reception in the basement of the church.
 Great appreciation goes out to Cathy Bielak for organizing the Silent Auction.
 In May 2015, to conclude the season and to celebrate the choir's 40th season, we performed our annual spring concert, "Songs of Flowing Water and Other Stories", at Woodroffe United Church, which featured works by Allister MacGillivray, Stan Rogers, Bruce Cockburn and selections from Gilbert & Sullivan's HMS Pinafore.
 Our guest performers were students of Lauren Richardson.
 Throughout the season, we also performed three Sing-Outs at various Seniors' Residences in the Ottawa area and carolling in the Byward Market in December.